duckduckgo/ios-js-support/README.md

-# ios-js-support
+# FindInPageIOSJSSupport

-`src/` contains a webpack and babel version of abp-filter-parser.
-The files can be rebuilt by running build.sh.
-This depends on the `abp-filter-parser` repo being present in the same directory as this repo.
+A Swift package containing a single JS script to support find in page on the iOS